Lennart Torstensson

-Lennart Torstensson, Count of Ortala, Baron of Virestad (17 August 16037 April 1651), was a Swedish Field Marshal and military engineer.
+Lennart Torstensson (17 August 1603 – 7 April 1651), Swedish Field Marshal and later Governor-General of Pomerania, Västergötland, Dalsland, Värmland and Halland.
+He adapted the use of artillery on the battlefield, making it a more mobile weapon than previously known.
+Torstensson achieved important victories in the Thirty Years' War and in Sweden's war against Denmark (1643-45), which is named the Torstenson War after him.
+The period of his supreme command marks one of the most successful chapters in the military history of the Swedish army.

 Early career

 He was born at Forstena manor in Västergötland.
 His parents were Märta Nilsdotter Posse and Torsten Lennartsson, of the noble house Forstena, who was supporter of King Sigismund and, for a while, the commandant of Älvsborg fortress.
 Young Lennart's parents fled to exile in the year of his birth because his father had confessed to being loyal to the deposed Sigismund.
 Lennart was taken care of by relatives - his father returned to Sweden only when Lennart was around twenty.
 His paternal uncle Anders Lennartsson was Lord High Constable of Sweden and trusted by Duke Charles, but he fell at the Battle of Kircholm in 1605.

 Military career

-At the age of fifteen he became one of the pages of the young King Gustavus Adolphus and was allowed to observe the Livonian War, such as the conquest of Riga in 1621.
-At the age of twenty, he made his grand tour, getting to know foreign countries.
-In January 1626, he was at the battle of Wallhof as an ensign.
+At the age of fifteen he became one of the pages of the young King Gustavus Adolphus and was allowed to observe the military campaign in Livonia.
 He also served during the Prussian campaigns of 1628 and 1629.

 It is told that at one battle Gustavus Adolphus sent Torstensson with an order to one of the officers.
-On his way Torstensson noticed that the enemy had changed position and altered the King's orders.
+On his way Torstensson noticed that the enemy had changed position, and he altered the King's orders correspondingly.
 Gustavus noticed the new development.
 When Torstensson returned he told Gustavus what he had done.
-The King first raised his hand as if to strike Torstensson but changed his mind and said, "Lennart, this could have cost you your life, but maybe you are better suited to be a general than a page at the royal court".

 Shortly thereafter, in 1629 Torstensson was put in charge of the Swedish artillery, which under his guidance contributed greatly to the victories of Breitenfeld and Lech.
+On 25 December 1630, he also commanded the artillery during an assault on Greifenhagen, which was captured.
 The same year he was taken prisoner at Alte Veste and imprisoned for nearly a year at Ingolstadt.
 Under Johan Banér he served at the Battle of Wittstock on the left wing of the combined army of Banér and Field Marshal Alexander Leslie.
 He also served with distinction during the defence of Pomerania in 1637 and 1638, as well as at the Battle of Chemnitz and the raid into Bohemia in 1639.
-Illness, contracted during his imprisonment, compelled him to return to Sweden in 1641, where he was made a member of the Privy Council.
+Illness, contracted during his imprisonment, compelled him to return to Sweden in 1641.